ucdavis-adminit/erp-api-docs/docs/3.2 Oracle ERP Data Server/3.2.3 Action Requests/3.2.3.4 AR Invoice/HOME.md

 This request allows the submitting boundary application to create a receivables invoice in the Oracle Financials system.
 It accepts the provided data for a single invoice and runs validation prior to storing it for processing by the integration platform.

-Some key AR values will need to be known ahead of time, but will be provided to you:
+Some key AR values will need to be known ahead of time, but will be provided to you or available from the API:

+* `consumerId`: API consumer ID, provided to you
+* `boundaryApplicationName`: Name of your boundary application, provided to you
 * `batchSourceName`: Name of your boundary application, provided to you
 * `transactionTypeName`: TransactionType, provided to you
 * `customerAccountNumber`: Unique customer number from the ERP system, provided to you, or searchable via API
 * `customerSiteNumber`: Unique customer site/location number from the ERP system, provided to you, or searchable via API
+* `memoLineName`: MemoLineName provided to you controls the accounting generated for your invoice
+* `paymentTerm`: Name of the paymentTerms for your invoice, provided to you
 * `lines.unitOfMeasureCode`: Unit of Measure codes can be searched via API
-* `lines.glSegments`: Accounting segments indicating where the received funds will be deposited, provided to you, and can be searched via the API

 #### Access Controls